 6. Optimize Your Inventory Replenishment

-To make it easier for you to smoothen stock replenishment, consider using EQUIP Purchasing.
+To make it easier for you to smoothen stock replenishment, consider using HashMicro e-procurement software.
 With this software, you can automatically create POs, requests for quotations (RFQs), and purchase agreements.
 You can also maintain all your suppliers’ details and view your transaction history with them.
 You can even allow them to submit their RFQs and invoices by themselves through a supplier portal.

 7. Perform Inventory Audits Regularly